craxtic/project0x01/Tasks.md

 - [x] automatically initialize default settings. use system thememode, and khmer langauge as default.

-# New tasks will be issued later.

 ## Task #5
-fix: the thememode toggle button does not work on the first click
+- [x] fix: the thememode toggle button does not work on the first click
+- [ ] add custom font family, style and size (next time)
+- [x] refactor the code, make changes

 ## Task #6
+- [ ] switch from SharedPreferences to Hive (a better one)

-## Task #7
+## upcoming tasks
+- [ ] get system theme mode and use it as default thememode, must set directly to light or dark